Module ngx_http_geoip_module

 geoip_proxy_recursive

-The ngx_http_geoip_module module (0.8.6+) creates variables whose values depend on the client IP address, using the precompiled MaxMind databases.
+The ngx_http_geoip_module module (0.8.6+) creates variables with values depending on the client IP address, using the precompiled MaxMind databases.

 This module is not built by default, it should be enabled with the --with-http_geoip_module configuration parameter.